 Simple English definitions for legal terms

-Read a random definition: array
+Read a random definition: formula instruction

 A magistrate is a type of judge who can only handle certain types of cases.
 They can help other judges by doing things like issuing warrants and conducting preliminary hearings.
 In some states, they are the first judge you see for small problems like landlord-tenant disputes or minor criminal cases.
 They can't make big decisions like deciding who wins a case, but they are still important in the legal system.